-Microsoft started building an application platform with Windows 8 and later with Windows 10, they upgraded it to UWP.
-They built a unified store to make it an easy pathway for the users to get safer and more modern applications for their Windows 10 device.
+Microsoft has built a unified store to make it an easy pathway for the users to get safer and more modern applications for their Windows 11/10 devices.
 This unified store is named Microsoft Store.
 This Store is tied up with Windows Update, and the delivery mechanism for Microsoft Store and Windows Updates are fairly similar.
 Hence, both of them have some common errors and fixes too.
 Today, we will be discussing how to fix error 0x80246019 for Microsoft Store and Windows Update.

 Fix error code 0x802460019